Pastoring while Positive

 At one point, he watched a live-streamed worship while recovering at home and heard the congregation praying for him.
 “That was very moving,” he said.

 Once Hughes returned to the pulpit, he shared his experience of being infected with being infected the virus in a sermon.
 He recalled feeling so worn down that all he could do was flip on some worship music.

 “I let those words really cover me,” he said.
 “I shared that as a way to encourage others, that when we’re at our low points, God is there with us.
 There’s a moment when you need that strength that comes from the Lord.”

 By sharing his own experience, the pastor hopes to connect more with his congregation.
 “I want people to see me as a real person, not just as a leader but as a follower of Jesus,” he said.

 Hope is what helped him persevere – and that’s something he wants to pass on to his congregation.

 Pastor Carmen Rickel at Elkhart FUMC also ended up in the hospital with COVID-19.
 She was placed on oxygen when she returned home and also learned that she was diabetic while undergoing treatment.

 Before Rickel went to the hospital, she prepared notes for a substitute pastor.
 “My first thought was I’ve got to find someone to sub for me at the church,” she said.
 “A lot of people cancel services, but I didn’t want to do that.”

 Rickel only missed worship a couple of weeks while she recovered.
 She said that her experience proved the power of the Methodist connectional system, with friends dropping off food and medicine, helping in whatever way they could.

-For instance, Rev. Morris Matthis at the Conference office in Houston was instrumental in helping her find care.
+For instance, Rev. Morris Matthis at the Conference office in Houston was instrumental in helping to help her find care.
 “He was a rock star through all of this,” she recalled.